April 25, 2017

 After two years running the pilot program — Bend Polytechnic Academy (BendPoly) — in Bend, Oregon, and focusing on marketing science, he determined the following: When given hands-on, live, interactive instruction, students could quickly become proficient using business applications such as Google Analytics and Marketo marketing automation software.
 The BendPoly students were also asked to develop real marketing campaigns for actual businesses.
 The result of the program: More than 80 percent were placed in marketing roles at notable companies such as Groupon as well as small startups such as Kollective.

 For example, Amber Caisse entered BendPoly with an undergraduate degree from Boston University, a Master’s degree from Concordia University, and experience living and working abroad.
-But the BendPoly micro degree program gave her the skills and experience she needed to actually secure a job.
+But it was the BendPoly microdegree program that gave her the skills and experience she needed to actually secure a job.
 These were skills she said she just didn’t get through her undergraduate and MBA studies.
 Amber believes the skills she learned through BendPoly gave her an edge over others, which enabled her to quickly take on projects without a long learning curve.

-As a result of the pilot, Wildcat Venture Partners elected to create and fund a new entity offering courses in multiple business disciplines and designed to scale – GreenFig University.
-GreenFig University is a micro university offering micro degrees in applied business science, including: customer success, marketing, products, sales, service, and support.
+As a result of the pilot, Wildcat Venture Partners elected to create and fund a new entity offering courses in multiple business disciplines and designed to scale — GreenFig.
+GreenFig is a micro education company offering microdegrees in applied business science, including: customer success, marketing, products, sales, service, and support.

-GreenFig University provides students with the hands-on, interactive training they need to understand business process and learn how to use business application software.
-GreenFig’s micro degrees offer highly-focused, highly-concentrated applied business science degrees designed to make students job-ready in less than 200 hours.
-GreenFig University students gain both the knowledge and work experience they need to implement and operate the business application software that drives most organizations.
+GreenFig provides students with the hands-on, interactive training they need to understand business process and learn how to use business application software.
+GreenFig’s microdegrees offer highly-focused, highly-concentrated applied business science degrees designed to make students job-ready in less than 200 hours.
+GreenFig prepares its students to sit for certification exams from industry leading application software providers such as Marketo.
+People with these certificates of proficiency are what employers are seeking.
+Through the GreenFig program, students gain both the knowledge and work experience they need to implement and operate the business application software that drives most organizations.

-Today, at the Marketo Nation Summit, in front of thousands of Marketo customers, GreenFig University announced a strategic partnership with Marketo.
-The university is also in discussions with other industry-leading business application software providers to offer courses in other key business functions.
-This will allow GreenFig to provide certifications of proficiency – micro certificates – from these leading companies that are in high demand by industry.
+At the Marketo Nation Summit in April 2017, in front of thousands of Marketo customers, GreenFig announced a strategic partnership with Marketo.
+The company is also in discussions with other industry-leading business application software providers to offer courses in other key business functions.

 GreenFig fits into Wildcat’s investment strategy to create, find and/or incubate interesting early-stage companies in, or about to reach, the Traction Gap.
 These companies are somewhere between releasing their first product and a point in time when they can generate some sort of market validation signal and a positive growth trajectory.
 We provide our portfolio companies with the necessary resources, including mentoring and best practices, to traverse the Traction Gap.

 We established the Traction Gap Institute (TGI) to help guide our companies and the greater entrepreneurial community.
 We have interviewed dozens of successful CEOs and founders in order to discover how they were able to traverse the Traction Gap.
-We are compiling their tips/tricks and then publishing them in playbooks and discussing them in workshops so that our portfolio companies have the best opportunity to succeed.
-The Traction Gap Institute is open to anyone who wishes to join – at no cost.
+We are taking that information, compiling it into tips/tricks, and then publishing them in playbooks and discussing them in workshops so that our portfolio companies have the best opportunity to succeed.
+The Traction Gap Institute is open to anyone who wishes to join — at no cost.

-GreenFig University is using the Traction Gap processes and operating model developed by Wildcat to ensure it is prepared to scale to meet the demands of industry and the digital economy.
+GreenFig is using the Traction Gap principles and operating model developed by Wildcat to ensure it is prepared to scale to meet the demands of industry and the digital economy.
 Hold on because it’s going to be a wild ride.